 Source: cookingwithmammac.com

-With a total of 25 minutes of cooking time, you can have these sweet and berry-filled muffins on your breakfast table in no time.
+With just 25 minutes of cooking time, you can have these sweet blueberry-filled muffins on your breakfast table in no time.

 The recipe uses buttermilk, but you can use regular milk with half a tablespoon of lemon juice or vinegar to achieve the same result.